How to publish your MSIX package to the Microsoft Store?

 When you press the "Start your submission", a submission page is generated.
 Here are some subsections that you need to go through before you can actually hit the "Submit to the Store" button.

 As the title suggests, this is the page where we set up how much the application will cost, how the release is handled and other available options.

 Markets, Visibility, and Schedule are left as default.

 As for the Pricing of our app, we have set it to Free.
 There are other options that you can tweak when a price is fixed.
-Options such as Free trial, Sale pricing and Organizational licensing.
+Some of them include: Free trial, Sale pricing and Organizational licensing.

-- Category and subcategory: We have set it as a Developer tools with no subcategory
+- Category and subcategory: We have set it as Developer tools with no subcategory

 - Support info:Our company information

 - Display mode>:This is optional, based on your app

 - Product declaration>:we only have 2 check declarations.
 This can vary on each app.

 - System requirements>:This being a simple non-demanding app, we only marked Keyboard and Mouse.Feel free to fill out any other requirements that you need for your appy.